SEELE1306/CSS-Snippets/StaffTags/README.md

 ## Requirements

-The following plugins have to be enabled:
+The following plugins have to be enabled in Vencord:
 **MoreUserTags, ThemeAttributes**

 ## How to change staff tags colors